Rhytidectomy

 During your preoperative consultation, Dr Steven Liew (FRACS, MED0001151298) will perform a detailed assessment of your facial anatomy, soft tissue distribution, and skin characteristics to determine the most appropriate surgical approach.

-Rhytidectomy involves the elevation and repositioning of facial soft tissues, including the superficial musculoaponeurotic system (SMAS), followed by the removal of areas of excess skin.
+Rhytidectomy (facelift) involves the elevation and repositioning of facial soft tissues, including the superficial musculoaponeurotic system (SMAS), followed by the removal of areas of excess skin.
 In some cases, adjunctive procedures — such as autologous fat transfer — may be used to address changes in facial volume associated with ageing.

 This procedure is typically performed to address structural changes in the mid and lower face.
 The approach is individualised based on your anatomy and clinical requirements.